False Preachers and

 There are diverse ministers of God who preach their various messages with love, compassion, excitement, emotion and charisma.
 They can be very convincing.
 Could these ministers be false?
 They might be.
 After all, Jesus Christ says, in Matthew 7:21: "Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven."
 The true minister of God is the one who does the will of the Father who is in heaven.
 The Father’s will for Jesus Christ was that he die on the cross.
 Matthew 26:42 says: "He went away again the second time, and prayed, saying, O my Father, if this cup may not pass away from me, except I drink it, thy will be done."
 The Father’s will for the disciples was that they take up their own cross and follow Jesus Christ.
 Matthew 16:24 says: "Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me."
 The will of the Father for a true preacher is to preach the word of God truthfully and faithfully; to further the kingdom of heaven and not to pursue personal gain.
 Colossians 4:12 says: "---, always labouring fervently for you in prayers, that ye may stand perfect and complete in all the will of God."
 The will of the Father in Christian ministry is to present the Church perfect and complete in all the will of God.
 Ephesians 4 says: "11) And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; 12) "For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: 13) Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:" If a minister does not keep himself pure and does not gear his ministry toward making people perfect for the Lord, then the Father in heaven is not the source of his ministry.
 Though it may be glamorous and appealing, that ministry is of his own making.
 Most ministers build fantastic, spectacular, masterpiece ministries for themselves, while pretending to work in the name of God.
 The will of the Father in our personal life, is not fame, wealth, or popularity; rather, it is sanctification, which is moral purity.
 1 Thessalonians 4 says: "3) For this is the will of God, even your sanctification, that ye should abstain from fornication: 4) That every one of you should know how to possess his vessel in sanctification and honour; 5) Not in the lust of concupiscence, even as the Gentiles which know not God: 6) That no man go beyond and defraud his brother in any matter: because that the Lord is the avenger of all such, as we also have forewarned you and testified.
 7) For God hath not called us unto uncleanness, but unto holiness."
 God does not serve us; but we serve Him.
 God does not pre-forgive us and authorize us to commit sin; he requires us to live pure, sinless lives in obeying God.
 We are his creation and we must choose to do his will.

 As in Matthew 7, Jesus Christ says: "13) Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: 14) Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.
 15) Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves."
 In the first 2 verses, Jesus Christ tells us to strive diligently to enter into eternal life.
 But false preachers teach that to strive means to seek salvation by works, so they insist we must not strive to obey Christ, the work of our salvation must be done totally by Christ and by him alone, and if we do anything to obtain salvation, it will be works against Christ, and we will be damned in hell.
 This is opposite to what Jesus Christ has preached.
 Knowing that his teachings would be twisted and misused Jesus Christ, in verse 15, cautions us to beware of false teachers.
 He knew that these false teachers would appear outwardly good, but would be inwardly evil, deceptively teaching falsehoods that lead to spiritual death.
 These false teachings are sugar-coated poison.
 Beware of them, and be fully aware that the churches are disseminated by messengers of Satan.
 When Jesus Christ came to the world, there were almost no true servants of God in the temple.
 Jesus Christ says in Luke 18:8 "...
 Nevertheless when the Son of man cometh, shall he find faith on the earth?"
-It appears that this time has almost come and that is why most preachers are false, even in churches.
+It appears that this time has come and that is why most preachers are false, even in churches.

 I will reply promptly.Thanks.

 Most Christians believe that they are saved since they tell the name of Jesus; they are absolutely certain they will go to heaven.
 This is big relief to them, since it provides a safe, stress-free alternative to an otherwise scary, uncertain future.
-Preachers teach us that if we believe on Jesus Christ we are saved; it all sounds straightforward and non-intrusive.
+Preachers teach that if we believe on Jesus Christ we are saved; it all sounds straightforward and non-intrusive.
 But, in truth, we all believe in Jesus Christ anyway, don’t we?
 We also believe that he is the Son of God, that he performed miracles, that he preached the gospel, that he died for us on the cross, that he was raised from death, that he is with God the Father in heaven, and that he will take us to heaven when we die, don’t we?
 These beliefs, we say, prove that we are ‘strongly religious Christians’.
 Preachers say we are saved because we believe these things about Jesus Christ.
 But these same preachers will not probe too deeply to see what kind of lives we live, whether we practice our favorite secret sins, etc. So, is their message, a message of salvation or is it a message of deceit?
 Preachers quote ‘selected’ scriptures as they preach, in order to validate their preaching.
 Is it possible to misquote and misapply specific scriptures/verses to support incorrect conclusions?
-If so, how can this happen?
 Let’s look at a few examples.

 Acts 16 says: "30) Sirs, what must I do to be saved?
 31) They said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house."
 These verses are taught to Christians as the complete, self-contained, all-inclusive package of requirements that must be satisfied for salvation.
 It’s an appealing offer; these requirements are fairly easy to satisfy since every Christian believes in Jesus Christ.
 As a result (according to the way this verse is preached), all Christians are saved and will go to heaven.
 Note, interestingly, that preachers somehow exclude 'and thy house' from their message of salvation; they play it safe and avoid the questions this raises.
 Let us look at this verse and study it in its context.